NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

 | QSC6         | f09_f09_mg17,        | Slab-Ocean Aquaplanet using CAM6        | 2000 to 2015|
 |              | f19_f19_mg17         |                                         |             |
 +--------------+----------------------+-----------------------------------------+-------------+

+Note that FADIAB, FHS94, FTJ16, FKESSLER, and QPC6 compset's can be run  with  the FV, FV3, SE and SE-CSLAM dynamical cores using the "run-unsupported" flag

+  % ./create_newcase --case ... --compset ... --run-unsupported

 ====================================================================================